laberning/openrowingmonitor/docs/Architecture.md

 Adittionally benefit of this approach is that it makes transitions in intervals more smooth: RowingStatistics.js can intersect stroke without causing any pause in metrics (as RowingEngine.js keeps reporting absolutes, intervals and laps become a view on the same data).

-## Open Issues, Known problems and Regrettable design decissions
+## Open issues, Known problems and Regrettable design decissions

 ### Use of Raspbian